paluh/purescript-array-builder/README.md

   assert $ unsafeBuild (snoc 8 <> snoc 9 <> snoc 10 <> mempty) == [10, 9, 8]
 ```

-I'm not a huge fun of custom operators but in the case of concatenation (`List`, `Array` etc.) I feel that
+I'm not a huge fun of custom operators but in the case of concatenation (like `List`, `Array`) I feel that
 they are pretty useful.
 So we have right (`:>` and `+>`) and left (`<:` and `<+`) associative `cons`/`snoc`
 operators provided by the lib which "should" behave as you would expect when mixed: